Path to Open Source

 Key activities:

-- First production service write/read migration
+- First production service write/read migration: KakaoTalk Gift Wish

-Phase 3: Stabilization (July 2024)
+Phase 3: Stabilization (Late 2024)

 Starting from a multi-tenant architecture, this phase introduced support for independent tenant configurations to ensure service isolation and enable isolated deployments.